Crime Writers' Association: Terms of membership

 Annual membership is open to any author who has had a crime novel published via a traditional publishing contract or to self-published authors who meet the membership criteria.
 Associate and corporate membership also offered to individuals and organisations in the publishing industry such as editors, bloggers, literary agents and publishers.
 Provisional membership is offered to authors who have a contract with a publisher but whose book is not yet published.
 The CWA enables writers to contact each other by various means, promotes crime writing with annual awards, and organises social events.
 It also supports writing groups, festivals and literary events through its authors.
 The main aims of the CWA are to promote the crime genre and to support professional writers.
 The CWA has been providing social and professional support for its members for more than half a century, as well as running the prestigious Daggers.

 In June every year, the CWA actively promotes National Crime Reading Month.

 The CWA was founded by John Creasey in 1953.
-It is chaired by Maxim Jakubowski (from April 2021) and has over 900 members.
+It was chaired by Maxim Jakubowski (from April 2021) and has over 900 members.
+The chair, as of May 2025, was turned over to Nadine Matheson.
 The Secretary of the Crime Writers' Association is currently Dea Parkin, who also runs editorial consultancy Fiction Feedback.
 Jess Faraday is the Membership Secretary.
 The day-to-day management of the organisation is by CJAM of Colchester and the CWA's official accountants and registered CWA address are at H W Fisher in William Road, London.

-CWA Archives are held at Gladstone's Library in Hawarden, N Wales.
-Archivist is Martin Edwards, who was CWA Chair from January 2017 to April 2019 - the longest-serving CWA chair since John Creasey.
-Martin is also editor of the CWA's anthology, a collection of stories by members usually published in alternate years.
+CWA Archives are held at Gladstone's Library in Hawarden, North Wales.
+Archivist is Martin Edwards, who chaired the CWA from January 2017 to April 2019 – the longest-serving CWA chair since John Creasey.
+Edwards is also editor of the CWA's anthology, a collection of stories by members usually published in alternate years.

 Daggers

-The Crime Writers' Association Daggers awards, the "UK's top crime writing awards" were started in 1955, less than two years after the association was founded, with the award of a Crossed Red Herring Award to Winston Graham for The Little Walls.
+The Crime Writers' Association Dagger Awards, the "UK's top crime writing awards", were started in 1955, less than two years after the association was founded, with the Crossed Red Herring given to Winston Graham for The Little Walls.

-Over the years the number of CWA Daggers has increased.
+Over the years, the number of CWA Daggers has increased.
 Eleven Daggers are now awarded annually by the CWA, with Red Herring awards made for those who have made a significant contribution to the CWA or crime writing.
 The Dagger longlists are traditionally announced at the international literary convention CrimeFest in Bristol in May, the shortlists at a London event in the summer and the winners at a glittering Dagger awards dinner.
 From 2022, authors can now self-nominate for the Daggers.
-Traditionally published authors are eligible provided their book is published in the UK in 2022, and self-pub authors provided they are CWA members.
+Traditionally published authors are eligible provided their book is published in the UK in 2022, and self-published authors provided they are CWA members.